elastio/bon/website/src/reference/builder/top-level/on.md

 ## Future Releases

-There is an issue [#152](https://github.com/elastio/bon/issues/152) about adding support for [`default`](../member/default.md), [`with`](../member/with) and other non-boolean attributes to the `on(...)` clause.
+The `default` attribute above is currently only a boolean switch.
+There is an issue [#152](https://github.com/elastio/bon/issues/152) about adding support for non-boolean attributes to the `on(...)` clause, such as a custom `default = ...` value, [`with`](../member/with) and others.
 We'll be glad if you take a look at the design proposed in that issue and put a 👍 if you like/want this feature or leave a comment if you have some more feedback.